SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/Consistency technique.md

 ## Arc consistency
 An arc i,j is consistent if $\forall x \in D_i \; \exists y \in D_j$ such that the constraints between i and j are satisfied. y is called support for i.
 A network is arc consistent, or level 2 consistent, if every node is consistent.
-After the consistency checks some possible values of the variables could be deleted, therefore, further chek must be applied untill the graph reaches a stability and consistency (__QUIESCENT__).
+After the consistency checks some possible values of the variables could be deleted, therefore, further check must be applied until the graph reaches a stability and consistency (__QUIESCENT__).
-The arc consistency can be applied as a pre-processing tecnique or as a propagation step.
+The arc consistency can be applied as a pre-processing technique or as a propagation step.
-An example of an arc consistency finding tecnique is [[AC-3]] __Arc consistency does not guarantee the existance of a solution__
+An example of an arc consistency finding technique is [[AC-3]] __Arc consistency does not guarantee the existence of a solution__

 ## Path consistency
 Is obtained starting from a graph that is level 2 consistent.